jearod/devops/README.md

 Again adding a comment to trigger webhook with Jenkinsfile (second try)

-Adding a comment to trigger webhook with all CI cycle
+Adding a comment to trigger webhook with all CI cycle (again)